 As people attempt to cross the borders, many sustain injuries from falling off the fence or because they are beaten with batons or sticks by the border forces, as well as irritations from tear gas and pepper spray.
 We assist people stranded in appalling conditions and carry out medical consultations for violence-related trauma to document violence and to bear witness of such concerning practices.

-Our activities in 2021 in the Balkans
+Our activities in 2022 in Serbia

-In Serbia, Médecins Sans Frontières (MSF) assisted migrants and refugees living outside official accommodation, along the northern borders with Croatia, Hungary and Romania.
-Through mobile clinics, we offered medical and mental health care, as well as social support.
-In February 2021, MSF donated 2.5 tons of essential relief items, such as blankets and hygiene kits, to civil society organisations in Serbia to be distributed to people in need.
+In Serbia, our teams assisted migrants and refugees living outside official accommodation, along the northern borders with Hungary and Romania.
+Through mobile clinics, we offered general healthcare and humanitarian support.
+We donated essential relief items, such as blankets and hygiene kits, and collaborated with civil society organisations in the region.

 MSF Mobile Activities in Pirot, Serbia